 Both teamwork and collaboration enable employees to work together efficiently to complete tasks and reach targets quicker.
-Having a good understanding of the differences between the two will help you to choose the option most suited to the task.
+Having a good understanding of the differences between the teamwork and collaboration will help you to choose the option most suited to the task.

-Real-life examples of collaboration in the workplace include:
+Real-life Examples of collaboretion in the workplace include:

-Real-life examples of times when teamwork is frequently used in the workplace include:
+Real-life examples of times when collaborative teamwork is frequently used in the workplace include: